mollywilliams/grace-notes.github.io/_topics/rabbinical-exegesis.md

 following seven Middoth :

 1. Kal Ve-Chomer, *inductio a minore ad majorem*.
 Tosefta Sanli. vii.
 2. Gezerah Shavah, verbal analogy.
 3. Binjan Av from one verse, or deduction by combination from one verse.
 4. Binjan Av from two verses.
 5. Kelal and Perat, generalization and particularization.

-6. Hekesh Mah Mazinu, analogy of the contents of a verse, " as it results from one passage."
+6. Hekesh Mah Mazinu, analogy of the contents of a verse, "as it results from one passage."
 7. Inference from the context.

 These Middoth, in their development, gave rise to certain controversies